 How can I get a wishlist?
 The most effective ways are as follows

 Marketing a game is actually a very cyclical process.
-Most of the advices in this list needs to be repeated many times throughout the game development process.
+Most of the advices in this list needs to be repeated many times throughout the indie videogame production process.
 The message of your game needs to be adjusted according to people’s reactions.
 The best track games, adjust, track and adjust.
 No one, not even marketers, gets it right the first time.

-This is the moment when you actually make your game available for purchase.
+This is the moment when you actually your game become available for purchase.
 People can now pay for your game.

 We are often asked what Steam Early Access is.
 It’s important to know.